edl78/weed_training/readme.md

-## How to run
+## How to run (and get data)
-- Fill usernames and passwords in the env files .env and env.list, .env is used by docker-compose and env.list is sent as environment variables into the container.
+- Fill usernames and passwords in the env files `.env` and `env.list`, `.env` is used by docker-compose and `env.list` is sent as environment variables into the container.
+### Accepting data license agreement
+- You **MUST** accept the license agreement for the data by setting the variable `ACCEPT_ARTEFACTS_LICENSE` in the `env.list` to `YESPLEASE` to enable data download.
+No data will be downloaded before you accept the license for the data.
+See `LICENSE-DATA.md`.
 ### Needed to be run once at the start
 - Shell scripts for building docker image: `sh build_training.sh`
 - To download the images run full_hd (recommended and supported): `docker-compose -f docker-compose-download-full-hd.yml up` or for 4k versions: `docker-compose -f docker-compose-download-4k.yml up`
 - To download the artefacts (annotations, pre-trained model and other necessary files) run: `docker-compose -f docker-compose-download-artefacts.yml up`
+- To download camera calibration data (checker board images for each camera) run: `docker-compose -f docker-compose-download-calibration.yml up`
+- To download tSNE data for the datasets run: `docker-compose -f docker-compose-download-tSNE.yml up`
-- There is an optional WASP(**TBD: add link**) contributed segmentation dataset, it can be uploaded to cvat via `docker-compose -f docker-compose-upload-wasp-segmentation-data-cvat.yml up` and assumes the data folder with images named wasp is located in the fielddata folder.
+- There is an optional dataset contributed by [WASP](https://wasp-sweden.org/) for segmentation.
+To download the WASP segmentations run: `docker-compose -f docker-compose-download-wasp.yml up` This dataset can be uploaded to cvat via `docker-compose -f docker-compose-upload-wasp-segmentation-data-cvat.yml up` and assumes the data folder with images named wasp is located in the fielddata folder.

 ### Training
 All training depend on pickle files.
 These can be created (see Auto-annotations section below) or found in the `/train/pickled_weed/` folder.
 The path to the pickle files to be used can be set by changing the variables `TRAINING_PICKLE_PATH` and `VALIDATION_PICKLE_PATH` in the `.env` file. *Important to note that these paths are not host paths but rather paths as seen from the inside of the container using them.* Thus any pickle file must be found somewhere under the `train` folder as mounted by the docker-compose file.